OfficeDev/outlook-dev-docs/docs/actionable-messages/invoke-add-in-from-actionable-message.md

 ---
-title: Invoke an Outlook add-in from an actionable message | Microsoft Docs
+title: Invoke an Outlook add-in from an actionable message
 description: Learn how to invoke an Outlook add-in from an actionable message and pass initialization data to the add-in.
 author: jasonjoh
 ms.topic: article